jcolag/entropy-arbitrage/2022-10-13-symbiosis.md

  >
  > **YAR**: It doesn't feel artificial until the drug wears off.
 Then you pay the price.
 Before you know it, you're taking the drug not to feel good, but to keep from feeling bad.

-Again, we've taken a hard left turn into [After School Special](https://en.wikipedia.org/wiki/After_school_special) territory, with this, though Crosby's delivery comes off far better than most attempts.
+Again, we've taken a hard left turn into {% wiki After_school_special|After School Special|en %} territory, with this, though Crosby's delivery comes off far better than most attempts.

  > **PICARD**: No. I'm bound by the rules of the United Federation of Planets, which order me not to interfere with other worlds, other cultures.
 If I were to tell them any of this, I would violate that Prime Directive.